spring-epfl/WF4NYM-artifacts/correlation/README.md

 # MixMatch Flow Correlation Analysis

 Deep learning-based traffic correlation attack for website fingerprinting evaluation.
-This implementation is based on the MixMatch drift classifier from the PoPETs 2024.2 paper.
+This implementation is based on the MixMatch drift classifier from [1].

 ## Overview